cjbnc/ws-standards/proposed/WSSR-2.3-static-key-hmac-authorization.md

     POST http://mosa.unity.ncsu.edu/pager/oncall/oit-iws
     Date: Wed, 14 Aug 2013 18:35:30 GMT
     Accept: application/vendor.api-v1+json
-    User-Agent: OIT-RESTclient/0.1.2
+    User-Agent: NCSU-RESTclient/0.3.1
     Content-Length: 15
     Content-MD5: g26hErLKewirhYsLEW7mDg
     Content-Type: application/x-www-form-urlencoded
-    HMAC-Auth: test123:j5m9Z8Wl+BeYdr0f1nMu0OQOueg
+    NCSU-MAC: test123:j5m9Z8Wl+BeYdr0f1nMu0OQOueg

     foo=bar&baz=blu
 ```

 ## Validating requests

 The web service should perform each of the following steps when validating an incoming request.
-If any of these steps fails, a 403 Forbidden error should be returned.
+If any of these steps fails, a 401 Unauthorized error should be returned.

 - Require a valid Date header.
 - Parse the Date header and verify that the timestamp is within a reasonable offset of the current time.
 A very short offset (5-30 seconds) is best to avoid replay attacks.
 A longer offset (like 5 minutes) can be used for less critical services.
-- Require a valid HMAC-Auth header.
+- Require a valid NCSU-MAC header.
-- Verify that the KEYID passed in the HMAC_Auth header is known.
+- Verify that the KEYID passed in the NCSU-MAC header is known.
 - For requests that contain content:
     - Require a valid Content-MD5 header.
     - Take the MD5 checksum of the passed content and verify that it matches the value given by the Content-MD5 header.
 - Look up the KEYDATA for the passed KEYID.
 Use that to calculate the hmac-sha1 signature for the request.
-Verify that the calculated signature matches the one passed in the HMAC_Auth header.
+Verify that the calculated signature matches the one passed in the NCSU-MAC header.

 ## Code examples

 ### Clients

-- Perl - the module [OIT::RESTclient](https://github.ncsu.edu/brabec/p5-OIT-RESTclient) was written to implement this mechanism.
+- Perl - the module [NCSU::RESTclient](https://github.ncsu.edu/brabec/ncsu-restclient-perl5) was written to implement this mechanism.

 ### Servers